A-Nuru/Disaster-Response-Pipeline/README.md

 ## File Descriptions
-The files include:
+The files are organised into folders as shown below:
+* app folder containing
+    - template consisting of master.html - main page of web app and go.html - classification result page of web app
+    - run.py  # Flask file that runs app

+* data folder comprised of
+    - disaster_categories.csv  - data to process
+    - disaster_messages.csv  - data to process
+    - process_data.py
+    - InsertDatabaseName.db   - database to save clean data to

+* models folder which contains
+    - train_classifier.py
+    - classifier.pkl  - saved model
-- README.md
+* A README.md file

-## Instructions:
+## Instructions
-1. Run the following commands in the project's root directory to set up your database and model.
+1. In the command line, run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`